 Isolated lesions of the IX nerve are very rare.
 Taste to the anterior two thirds of the tongue travels with the VII nerve until it leaves in the chorda tympani to join the V nerve.
 The posterior third of the tongue is supplied from the IX nerve that also provides parasympathetic fibres to the salivary glands.
 It is possible to test taste with small bottles and a dropper.
 The bottles usually contain sugar or salt solution.
 Most generalists do not perform this test.

 The accessory nerve supplies the trapezius and sternomastoid muscles.
 Is there any wasting?
-Ask the patient to shrug their shoulders up and try to push them down.
-Ask the patient to push their head forwards against your hand.
+Ask the patient to shrug his/her shoulders up and try to push them down.
+Ask the patient to push his/her head forwards against your hand.
 Both these movements should be very difficult to resist.

-Lower motor neurone (LMN) lesions produce weakness of both muscles on the same side.
-Upper motor neurone (UMN) lesions produce ipsilateral sternomastoid weakness and contralateral trapezius weakness, because of differing sources of cerebral innervation.
+LMN lesions produce weakness of both muscles on the same side.
+UMN lesions produce ipsilateral sternomastoid weakness and contralateral trapezius weakness, because of differing sources of cerebral innervation.

 It is often more convenient to assess the XII cranial nerve before the XI as the mouth is examined for IX and X.

-Ask the patient to protrude their tongue and note any deviation.
-A fluttering motion called fibrillation rather than fasciculation may be seen with an lower motor neurone (LMN) lesion.
+Ask the patient to protrude his/her tongue and note any deviation.
+A fluttering motion called fibrillation rather than fasciculation may be seen with an LMN lesion.

-This article is far from exhaustive and the 2 sites under Internet and further reading below give further detail.
-The second site also offers video if sound and RealPlayer are available.
+This article is far from exhaustive and the two sites below give further detail.

 Further reading & references

-- Blumenfeld H; Neuroanatomy through Clinical Cases; Cranial Nerves
+- Blumenfeld H; Cranial Nerves, Neuroanatomy through Clinical Cases

 Disclaimer: This article is for information only and should not be used for the diagnosis or treatment of medical conditions.
 EMIS has used all reasonable care in compiling the information but make no warranty as to its accuracy.
 Consult a doctor or other health care professional for diagnosis and treatment of medical conditions.
 For details see our conditions.